 A Forest Turned into a Magical Woodland

-There were times where the story reminded me of two gold miners chasing their fortune, but instead you feel as though you are chasing wonder and magic.
+There were times when the story reminded me of two gold miners chasing their fortune, but instead, you feel as though you are chasing wonder and magic.

 As you follow iridescent signs, listen to cryptic radio transmissions, and follow the clues of the lost explorers you are taken through a light show that is like no other.